 Health Benefits of Mallow

 Mallow has found several medicinal uses since its discovery, making it a useful plant for healing various ailments.
-Its traditional applications include:
+Mallow's health benefits have lead to several traditional applications, mainly:

 Reducing swelling and pain.
-Mallow posses demulcent and anti-inflammatory properties that have been traditionally used for relieving skin inflammations, as well as for soothing throat and mouth infections.
+Mallow possesses demulcent and anti-inflammatory properties that have been traditionally used for relieving skin inflammations as well as for soothing throat and mouth infections.

 Additionally, mallow has been used for its laxative and diuretic effects.